John Bean Technologies (NYSE:JBT) Updates Q4 2022 Earnings Guidance

 John Bean Technologies (NYSE:JBT – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share guidance of $1.35-$1.50 for the period, compared to the consensus earnings per share estimate of $1.69.
+The company provided EPS guidance of $1.35-$1.50 for the period, compared to the consensus EPS estimate of $1.69.
 The company issued revenue guidance of -.
 John Bean Technologies also updated its FY 2022 guidance to $4.65-$4.80 EPS.

-John Bean Technologies (NYSE:JBT – Get Rating) last issued its quarterly earnings data on Thursday, October 27th.
-The industrial products company reported $1.27 earnings per share for the quarter, beating analysts’ consensus estimates of $1.19 by $0.08.
-John Bean Technologies had a net margin of 6.05% and a return on equity of 17.34%.
-The business had revenue of $555.40 million for the quarter, compared to analysts’ expectations of $557.57 million.
-During the same period in the previous year, the business earned $1.02 earnings per share.
-The company’s revenue was up 16.3% on a year-over-year basis.
-Sell-side analysts anticipate that John Bean Technologies will post 4.73 earnings per share for the current fiscal year.
+John Bean Technologies (NYSE:JBT – Get Rating) last posted its quarterly earnings results on Thursday, October 27th.
+The industrial products company reported $1.27 EPS for the quarter, topping analysts’ consensus estimates of $1.19 by $0.08.
+John Bean Technologies had a return on equity of 17.34% and a net margin of 6.05%.
+The company had revenue of $555.40 million for the quarter, compared to analysts’ expectations of $557.57 million.
+During the same period in the previous year, the firm earned $1.02 EPS.
+The firm’s revenue was up 16.3% compared to the same quarter last year.
+Analysts expect that John Bean Technologies will post 4.73 earnings per share for the current fiscal year.

 Analyst Ratings Changes

-Several equities research analysts have commented on JBT shares.
-Robert W. Baird dropped their price target on shares of John Bean Technologies from $117.00 to $110.00 in a research report on Thursday.
-William Blair cut shares of John Bean Technologies from an outperform rating to a market perform rating in a research report on Thursday.
-Finally, StockNews.com started coverage on shares of John Bean Technologies in a research report on Wednesday, October 12th.
+JBT has been the topic of several research analyst reports.
+Robert W. Baird decreased their price target on shares of John Bean Technologies from $117.00 to $110.00 in a research note on Thursday.
+StockNews.com initiated coverage on John Bean Technologies in a research report on Wednesday, October 12th.
 They issued a hold rating on the stock.
+Finally, William Blair cut John Bean Technologies from an outperform rating to a market perform rating in a report on Thursday.

-In other John Bean Technologies news, Director Caroline Maury Devine sold 300 shares of the business’s stock in a transaction dated Monday, September 19th.
-The stock was sold at an average price of $89.78, for a total transaction of $26,934.00.
-Following the sale, the director now owns 47,049 shares in the company, valued at approximately $4,224,059.22.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
-In the last quarter, insiders have sold 900 shares of company stock worth $91,827.
-Company insiders own 1.30% of the company’s stock.
+In other news, Director Caroline Maury Devine sold 300 shares of the business’s stock in a transaction dated Monday, September 19th.
+The shares were sold at an average price of $89.78, for a total value of $26,934.00.
+Following the sale, the director now directly owns 47,049 shares in the company, valued at approximately $4,224,059.22.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Insiders sold 900 shares of company stock worth $91,827 over the last 90 days.
+1.30% of the stock is owned by insiders.

 John Bean Technologies Corporation provides technology solutions to food and beverage industry and equipment and services to air transportation industries.
 The company operates through two segments: JBT FoodTech and JBT AeroTech.
 It offers poultry processing, mixing/grinding, injecting, marinating, tumbling, portioning, packaging, coating, cooking, frying, freezing, weighing, X-ray food inspection, and food safety solutions.